All subjects in your pilot training are taught through our distance learning courses. We offer all license levels from LAPL to ATPL/IR.

-To obtain a pilot's license, a theory test must be completed in accordance with the guidelines of the European Aviation Safety Agency EASA.
-The passed theory exam is a prerequisite for admission to the practical exam.
-Theoretical training consists of nine major subjects, which are further divided into sub-subjects depending on the level (see CPL & ATPL).
-The subjects are divided into five "general" and four "helicopter-specific" subjects.
-The general subjects contain the basic knowledge, which is identical for any aviation activity - no matter if aspiring helicopter pilot, airplane pilot or balloon driver.
-The "helicopter-specific" subjects focus on the basics of the helicopter and its special features.
+To obtain a pilot's license, a theoretical examination according to the guidelines of the European Aviation Safety Agency EASA must be passed.
+Passing the theory examination is a prerequisite for admission to the practical examination.
+The theoretical training includes nine main subjects, which are divided into sub-subjects according to level.
+The subjects are divided into five "general" and four "heliski-specific" subjects.
+The general subjects contain the basic knowledge which is identical for any flying activity - whether it is a prospective helicopter pilot, a fixed wing aircraft pilot or a balloonist.
+The "helicopter-specific" subjects focus on the basics of the helicopter and deal with its particularities.

 10 Air law